 Embrace the changes

 More often than not, it is only when you accept that things are simply different from what you are used to that you will be able to fully integrate yourself into your new environment.
-Until then, try to keep a positive attitude, and be understanding, respectful and patient.
+A great motto for anyone living in a new culture is "It's not better or worse, it's just different."
+Try to keep a positive attitude, and be understanding, respectful and patient.